15 Books With “Touch Her and You Die Trope” You’ll Love

 This novel is an absolute treat for readers who always rooted for the misunderstood villains.

-Romance Tropes: Touch Her and You Die Trope, Brother’s Best Friend, Billionaire Romance, Forced Proximity.
+Romance Tropes: Bad Boy Romance, Brother’s Best Friend, Billionaire Romance, Forced Proximity.

 Twisted Love is the first book in the interconnected series, Twisted, but you can read it as a standalone.